Project Activities

 Setting

-The research will occur in elementary schools with high Latino student populations across school districts in Nebraska.
+The research occurred in elementary schools with high Latinx student populations across urban and rural school districts in Nebraska and Colorado.

 Sample

-CBC is an 8-week intervention that focuses on improving student behaviors through structured problem solving and collaborative, consistent implementation of evidence-based interventions across home and school settings.
+Conjoint behavioral consultation (also known as Teachers and Parents as Partners, or TAPP) is an 8-week intervention that focuses on improving student behaviors through structured problem solving and collaborative, consistent implementation of evidence-based interventions across home and school settings.
 In CBC, parents and teachers serve as joint consultees, and the consultation process is conducted with parents and teachers as partners in addressing student behavior problems that interfere with learning.
 Problems are identified, defined, analyzed, and treated through mutual and collaborative interactions between parents and teachers with the guidance and assistance of a consultant.
-In this project, consultants will implement the CBC intervention through a sequence of interviews and activities during pre-consultation and four formal stages: (1) conjoint problem identification, (2) conjoint problem analysis and behavior plan development, (3) behavior plan implementation and fidelity support, and (4) behavior plan evaluation.
+In this project, consultants implemented the intervention through a sequence of interviews and activities during pre-consultation and four formal stages: (1) Building on Strengths, (2) Planning for Success, (3) Plan Implementation, and (4) Checking and Reconnecting.

 Research design and methods